seiffert/symfony-vagrant/README.md

             $base_box = "ubuntu-server-i386"
         ```
-    -   execute "vagrant up" in the directory vagrant.
+    -   Execute "vagrant up" in the directory vagrant.

 -   Add an entry in your `/etc/hosts` file for the selected IP
-    If you configured `$vhost = "test"` in the personalization file, the system will be made available at [http://test.dev]
+    If you configured `$vhost = "test"` in the personalization file, the virtual host will be available at [http://test.dev](http://test.dev)

     Example: